Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

 \subsection{Simulation study}

 For simulation purposes we select the structure of the spectrum of the covariance matrix and of the mean vector to make it consistent with the characteristics of the empirical data.
 Particularly, for each dimension $p$ we select the expected returns equally spread on the interval -0.3 to 0.3, capturing a typical spectrum of daily returns measured in percent.
 The covariance matrix has a strong impact on the properties of the shrinkage intensity and for this reason we consider several structures of its spectra.
-Replicating the properties of empirical data we generate covariance matrices with eigenvalues satisfying the equation $\lambda_i = 0.1 e^{\delta c \cdot (i-1)/p}$ for $i=1,...,p$.
+Replicating the properties of empirical data we generate covariance matrices with eigenvalues satisfying the equation $\lambda_i = 0.1 e^{\delta c \cdot (i-1)/p}$ for $i=1,...,p$ (see, e.g., \cite{HDShOP} for implementation).
 Thus the smallest eigenvalue is 0.1 and by selecting appropriate values for $c$ we control the largest eigenvalue and thus the condition index of the covariance matrix.
 Large condition indices imply ill-conditioned covariance matrices, with the eigenvalues very sensitive to changes of the elements.
 We choose $\delta$ to attain the condition indices of 150, 1000 and 8000.
 The target portfolio weights are set equal to the weights of the equally weighted portfolio, i.e. $b_i=1/p$ for $i=1,...,p$.
 The calibration criteria used to determine the optimal shrinkage intensities are selected as defined in Proposition \ref{calibr}.
-For the maximization of the out-of-sample Sharpe ratio the parameter $\beta$ is computed using the true mean vector and covariance matrix.